rrlove/git-stone-soup/_episodes/02-setup.md

 in a later lesson will include this information.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

-He also has to set his favorite text editor, following this table:
+We also have to set our favorite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|